PintolabMSSM/isoPropeller-annotate/README.md

 ```

 #### Starting the pipeline
-We recommend organizing each post-niap-merge analysis in separate folder.
+We recommend organizing each isoPropeller-collapse analysis in separate folder.
 When ready, the Snakemake pipeline wrapper script can be used as follows:

 ```
-run-post-niap-merge -i <PREFIX>
+run-isoPropeller-collapse -i <PREFIX>
 ```

-#### Arguments for the run-post-niap-merge wrapper script
+#### Arguments for the run-isoPropeller-collapse wrapper script

 ```
-   Usage: run-post-niap-merge -i <PREFIX>
+   Usage: run-isoPropeller-collapse -i <PREFIX>

    Arguments:
     -i <string>